 Yep.
 Meta from the very first room.
 That's Escape From Hell for you.

 Venture out into the red wastes for instance, where you can recruit Hamlet by giving him Yorick's skull, and you'll soon find yourself in Limbo, the city of Virtuous Pagans.
-This is probably the nicest part of Hell, being given over to people sent there without actually being at fault—the likes of Plato for instance, bemoaning his stupidity at inventing platonic relationships (insert an intellectual drum-fill here), but not passing the decades finding out what it's like to spend eternity with a red hot fiddler crab lovingly crammed up one's anus.
-Being spared torture doesn't however mean they're nice.
+This is probably the nicest part of Hell, being given over to people sent there without actually being at fault—the likes of Plato for instance, bemoaning his stupidity at inventing platonic relationships.
+It's better than finding out what it's like to spend eternity with a red hot fiddler crab lovingly crammed up one's anus, but being spared torture doesn't mean they're nice.

 Your basic goal on Level 1 is to infiltrate Satan's main town, Lucifer's Landing, which involves either joining the Hell Guard by assorted clever trickeries or simply punching past them.
 It's harder than it sounds, not least because using the old save/load trick isn't an option.
 You can save if you want... but enemies are brought back to life.
 Your arse, prepare to kiss it goodbye.

 Level 2 is a land of much tougher demons, terrorists, gangsters, and inmates considered so dangerous, they've been put in a prison.
 In Hell.
 Think about that one for a minute.
-Amongst the famous figures you'll meet here are Spartacus, Houdini, Byron... as a cowboy, for some reason...
-Dracula, Jessse James, Al Capone, a Mozart being tortured by being made to listen to jazz, and another naked blonde woman called, simply, Blonde, because this game continues to have serious issues with women.
+Among the famous figures you'll meet here are Spartacus, Houdini, Byron (a cowboy, for some reason), Dracula, Jessse James, Al Capone, Mozart being tortured by being made to listen to jazz, and another naked blonde woman called, simply, Blonde, because this game continues to have serious issues.
 As if that's not bad enough, she has no skills at all.
 Literally none.
 Fuck you, Escape From Hell.

-female ones - the other being Alison, Richard's girlfriend, who only shows up at the very end, but at least knows how to handle a gun.
-That's beyond pathetic when you think of how many historical characters could have been worked in...)
+(Of the 20 or so recruitable NPCs, she's also one of exactly two women—the other being Alison, Richard's girlfriend, who only shows up at the very end, but at least knows how to handle a gun.
+That's beyond pathetic when you think of how many historical characters could have been worked in.)